-Liability coverage includes both bodily injury and property damage liability coverage and is required in most states.
-This coverage provides compensation for injuries to others, and for the damage, your vehicle does to another person’s property if you cause an accident.
+Liability coverage is a type of insurance that is mandatory in most states.
+It includes both bodily injury and property damage liability coverage.
+This coverage is designed to provide compensation for injuries suffered by others and for the damage caused by your vehicle to someone else's property in the event of an accident.

-If you are found responsible for causing damages as a result of an accident, this coverage may pay up to the limit you select, and it can provide for a legal defense if you’re sued.
+If you are found responsible for causing damages as a result of an accident, your liability coverage will pay up to the limit you have selected.
+It can also provide legal defense if you are sued.

 Collision coverage helps pay for damage to your vehicle if your car hits another car or object, gets hit by another car or if your vehicle rolls over.
 This coverage is generally required if your car is financed or leased.

 Comprehensive coverage helps pay for damage to your vehicle that is not caused by a collision.
 For example, theft, vandalism, hitting a deer or other animal, storms and certain natural disasters.